sam-soofy/pattern-driven-todos-app-frontend/PATTERNS.md

 5. **Event Delegation Pattern** - Efficient DOM event handling
 6. **Mixin Pattern** - Code reuse and composition

+The app is designed and implemented in a way that decouples different logics carefully into different modules, making it easier to manage and test.
+This approach allows for better scalability and maintainability of the codebase, along with the mentioned patterns.

 ---

 ## 1. Singleton Pattern